![]() |

 driving is considered a serious offense in all states.
 The DUI statute in the

-occurred will determine the extent of the punishment
+state where the violation occurred will determine the extent of the punishment

 for a first-time offender.
 Generally, a first-time offender convicted of the